dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc11/Flask_Restx_Swagger.md

 This resource has three main methods: `get` (retrieves the contact information by contact ID), `delete` (deletes the contact by contact ID), and `put` (updates the contact information by contact ID).

-Step 9: Add the namespace to the API to ensure that endpoints, such as `GET /contacts`, can be accessed through the API:
+<span class="step-number">9</span> Add the namespace to the API to ensure that endpoints, such as `GET /contacts`, can be accessed through the API:

 ```python
 api.add_namespace(ns)
 ```

-Step 10: Ensure that the Flask application will start running with debug mode enabled when you run the `contacts.py` file:
+<span class="step-number">10</span> Ensure that the Flask application will start running with debug mode enabled when you run the `contacts.py` file:

 ```python
 if __name__ == '__main__':